Eli Review’s Course Cloning feature allows instructors to copy a course and its tasks (without student submissions) with just a few clicks.

 Once a clone has been created, it will look just like a regular course, with a few exceptions.
 The clone will have all of the tasks saved from the original course, but they will all be saved as drafts.
 Instructors can customize those draft tasks as needed (students won’t see draft tasks until they are assigned).
 Enroll your students and assign tasks as you go.

 * Footnote: Eli won’t clone a course that was originally created via a learning management system like D2L.
-This is because of the possible confusion about cloning Eli courses vs their counterparts in an LMS, so instructors in an LMS will still need to create their courses via the LMS and then copy their Eli tasks one by one.
+This is because of the possible confusion about cloning Eli courses vs their counterparts in an LMS, so instructors in an LMS will still need to create their courses via the LMS and then “load from library” their Eli tasks one by one.

-Yes – courses can be deleted until students have begun completing work.
-You can find the delete option in the Course Settings menu.
+Probably – Courses can be deleted until students have begun submitted work.
+You can find the delete option in the Settings menu at the bottom.

 Back to top